joergkrause/nyaf/docs/md/docs/lib/shadowdom.md

 Note, that using the regular CSS syntax, such as `app-directive[part="drop-zone"]` would not work, as this cannot penetrate the shadow DOM.

-> This is not a feature of @nyaf; it's default Web Component behavior.
+> This is not a feature of **@nyaf**; it's default Web Component behavior.
 We face some issues with elder browser version that don't understand the `::part` selector properly.
 Consider adding a polyfill if needed.